carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 ["python3", "/home/sum.py"]` in the image.

-To achieve the goal of having a command that *always* runs when the container is run *and* can be amended with arguments given on the command-line, use the keyword `ENTRYPOINT` in the `Dockerfile`.
+To achieve the goal of having a command that *always* runs when the container is run *and* can be passed the arguments given on the command line, use the keyword `ENTRYPOINT` in the `Dockerfile`.

 ~~~
 FROM alpine